Chia-Network/chia-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 [No](https://twitter.com/bramcohen/status/1393991791590838277).
 If you use the wrong tool for the job, the job may destroy that tool.
 This is to say, using some types of consumer NVMe SSD may result in those devices failing because of the high number of writes involved in the Chia plotting process.
 There will be some TBW wear on any NVMe drive used for Chia plotting, this does not mean all drives used for Chia plotting will fail.
 It is not recommended users purchase consumer NVMe drives for the purpose of Chia plotting.
 It is certainly not an intentional Chia feature that some consumer NVMe drives fail from Chia plotting.
 We do hope that farmers are using second-hand or already owned hardware whenever possible to make their Chia farm as green as possible.

 Also, plotting on HDDs is slower but possible (and a lot of work went into ensuring that the stock plotter supports this).
 Alternative plotters again may be much lighter on writes, at the cost of higher RAM usage.

+You can learn more here: [Chia and SSD Endurance](https://www.chia.net/2021/05/24/SSD-endurance.html)

 ---